youssefmmagdy/E-Commerce-Graph-RAG/ReadMe.md

 ## 📄 License

-This project is developed as part of the Advanced Computational Linguistics (M3) course at the German International University in Berlin.
+This project is developed as part of the Advanced Computer Lab (Milestone 3) course at the German International University in Berlin.

 ---